Melbourne Zoo is an opportunity to see fascinating wildlife in the heart of Melbourne city.

-Some species of animals in the Melbourne Zoo are taken care of by their respective keepers.
+Some species of animals in the Melbourne Zoo are cared for by their respective keepers.

 These keepers are responsible for feeding them and providing them with any additional care as and when required.

-Every day, these Zoo keepers share their knowledge and experience at a pre-determined time, which are also known as Keeper Talks.
+Every day, these Zoo keepers share their knowledge and experience at a pre-determined time, also known as Keeper Talks.

-Make sure you watch at least a few of these Keeper talks for a more immersing experience.
+Watch at least a few of these Keeper talks during your visit for a more immersing experience.

 The talks are hosted daily and are completely free.

 Elephant Keeper Talk

 Snow Leopard Keeper Talk